gabor-s/us_hu-layout/xkb/README.md

-# US layout extended with Hungarian characters
+# US layout extended with Hungarian characters for XKB

 The [us_hu](us_hu) file adds Hungarian characters and the Euro sign to the US layout.